 How do I petition for a waiver or substitution of a curriculum requirement?
-To petition, you must obtain a "Request to Waive or Substitute Courses" form under the link found on the Office of Registration and Records page: "Substitute/Waive a Course" at Forms | Registration & Records | NDSU

-State exactly why you think you should have a waiver.
-The Registration and Records Committee will review your petition and you will be notified of their decision.
+To petition, you must obtain a "Request to Waive or Substitute Courses" form under the link, "Substitute/Waive a Course" at www.ndsu.edu/, you state exactly why you think you should have a waiver.
+The Committee will review your petition and you will be notified of their decision.
 (Petitions should be submitted only when special circumstances make it virtually impossible for you to meet the regular degree requirements.)
 Only departmental and college requirements may be waived.
+University requirements may not be waived.